Marta44/topress2019/README.md

 8. [AutoPrefixer](https://autoprefixer.github.io/) : was used to analyse the CSS code and make it suitable for all browsers.
 9. [Fancybox](https://fancyapps.com/fancybox/3/) : was used in the "Gallery" page to view and browse images easily.
 10. [Gitpod](https://gitpod.io/) : is the open-source IDE (Integrated Development Environment) that I used to create my project.
-11. [Git](https://git-scm.com/) : was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
+11. [Git](https://git-scm.com/) : was used for version control by utilizing the Gitpod terminal (CLI) to commit to Git and push to GitHub.
 12. [GitHub](https://github.com/) : is a hosting platform used to deploy and store the project code after being pushed from Git.
 ---
 ## Testing